Can analytics help disrupt vicious cycles of drugs, child abuse and crime?

 Banks face both external and internal risks associated with fraud, loan and asset management and other areas.
 SAS Visual Investigator’s surveillance framework and machine learning techniques detect insider threats quickly, assesses employees, and identifies potential internal sabotage, helping financial institutions protect themselves from reputational risk and limit financial losses.

 A bank’s Financial Crimes Intelligence Unit can identify unknown compliance risks and exposures throughout the world, in every country where it does business.
 By providing a framework to consolidate anti-money laundering and fraud information, SAS Visual Investigator pinpoints siloed risks that together signal a threat.
-Through improved search, entity resolution, and visualisation of networks, bank investigators can apply human intelligence to rapidly address risks that may not be captured by traditional transactional monitoring.
+Through improved search, entity resolution, and visualization of networks, bank investigators can apply human intelligence to rapidly address risks that may not be captured by traditional transactional monitoring.

 Today's announcement was made at SAS Global Forum, the world's largest analytics conference, with more than 30,000 business and IT users of SAS software participating on-site and online.